meghanasrividya/IaC_with_Ansible/README.md

 - Change the permissions using `sudo chmod 666 pass.yml`.
 #### Command to create EC2 instance
 - `sudo ansible-playbook create_ec2.yml --ask-vault-pass --tags create-ec2`

+## Infrastructure as Code - Orchestration with Terraform

+### What is Terraform ?
+-Terraform is an open-source, infrastructure as code, software tool created by HashiCorp.

+- Terraform can be defined as a tool for versioning, changing, and building infrastructure efficiently and safely.
+It can manage popular and existing service providers and custom in-house solutions also.

+- Configuration files explain to terraform that the elements required executing our entire data center or an individual application.
+Terraform produces a single execution plan explaining what it'll do for reaching the desired state after it runs for building the desired infrastructure.
+Terraform is capable of determining what will change and build execution plans that can be used as the configuration modifications.

+- The infrastructure terraform could handle low-level elements like networking, storage, compute instances, also high-level elements like SaaS features, DNS entries, etc.

+- Terraform can provide support with multi-cloud via having a single workflow for every cloud.
+Various manages of terraform infrastructure could be hosted over Google Cloud Platform, Microsoft Azure, and Amazon Web Services, or on-prem within the private clouds like CloudStack, OpenStack, or VMWare vSphere.
+Terraform considers IaC (Infrastructure as Code).
+So, we need not to be worried about our infrastructure drifting away through the desired configuration.

+ ### Benefits :
+ - Declarative nature.
+ - Platform agnostics.
+ - Reusable configurations.
+ - Managed state.
+ - Easy rollsbacks.

+ ### Use cases:

+ -